Frequently Asked Questions

 - investor’s receive attractive tax savings which typically lowers their break-even to approximately 45% of the initial investment, which provides a “cushion” against losses.
 In other words, the investment can decline approximately 55% before a loss is incurred.
 For more information about the break-even value see our summary: Tax Savings & Break-even for Individual Investors.

 Safety and security are very important to our business and we use several procedural controls to protect your account including:

 - Bank-level encryption protects your data.
 Our 128-bit SSL certificate encrypts all information transmitted between your computer and our web servers, protecting your password and account details.

 - We use a third-party custodian to hold your assets.
-Terra can't access your funds other than to provide trade instructions or charge our management fee.
-Our custodian, National Bank Independent Network (formerly NBCN) is backed by the financial strength and ongoing support of National Bank of Canada.
+Terra can not access your funds other than to provide trade instructions or charge our management fee.
+The custodian for Terra LPs is Canadian Western Trust Company.